petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-fields.md

 {bdg-secondary}`Liferay DXP 2024.Q1 U112`
 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-!!! important
-   This feature is currently behind a [developer feature flag](../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) (LPS-167253) and a [beta feature flag](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) (LPS-164563).

 Use the data set manager to select which fields to display in your data set view.
+These fields are mapped to columns in [the data set fragment](./using-data-set-view-actions.md#using-a-data-set-fragment-in-a-content-page).
 You can add, delete, order, and edit your fields using the Fields tab in the data set view editor.

 ## Adding Fields to the Data Set View